Husband and I were busy gardening. We had not heard from Laura all weekend. This was now a regular occurance.

-I hung on her every word, sat and listened to her weekend gone by in a blur.
+I hung on her every word.
+I sat and listened to how her weekend had gone by in a blur.
 ‘Stop drinking,’ I said.
 As if it were as simple as that.

 Her friend joined in.
-‘I keep telling Bella, see needs to tell you the truth.’
+‘I keep telling Laura, she needs to tell you the truth.’

 ‘What’s that then, the truth?’

 ‘Just about my drinking.’
-Bella glared at her friend.
+Laura glared at her friend.

-Bella stood, I hugged her.
+Laura stood, I hugged her.
 I could feel her thin frame.
-Too tight a squeeze, she would have broken in my arms.
+Too tight a squeeze, she would have broke in my arms.

 ‘Please stop drinking,’ I said, again.